SEA-PLM 2019 Results

 Children’s background, home influence, and school experience

-- Girls were more likely to perform better than boys, regardless of socioeconomic status or school location, depending on the achievement domain.
+- Gender: Girls were more likely to perform better than boys, regardless of socioeconomic status or school location, depending on the achievement domain.

 - In all countries, boys had lower levels of achievement than girls in reading and writing.